Help improve lives with a career as an occupational therapy assistant

 Whether due to an injury, illness or disability, it can become difficult for someone to be independent in their occupation and day-to-day activities.
 This is where occupational therapy comes in.
 Occupational therapy assistants assist patients in overcoming these obstacles, helping them develop, recover, and improve the skills needed for daily living and working so they can be successful and happy in their career and most important life aspirations.

-Occupational therapy assistant is one of the fastest growing occupations, with employment of OTAs expected to increase 43 percent by 2024, more than six times the national average!
+Occupational therapy assistant is one of the fastest growing occupations, with employment of OTAs expected to increase 30 percent by 2026, more than four times the national average!

 What is an occupational therapy assistant ?